ept-team/equinor-ctf-2022/writeups/Educational/Drive To Survive S01/FoxMaccloud/README.md

 ├──DriverClient.exe
 └──DriverQuery.exe
 ```
-DriverQuery.exe enumerates driver sercies and DriverClient.exe attemtps to communicate with a driver given the symlink.
+DriverQuery.exe enumerates driver services and DriverClient.exe attemtps to communicate with a driver given the symlink.

 ![](img/1.png)